 A claim that has not been paid as of its due date is termed as past due claim.
-Payment may be for repayment/renewal/ rescheduling or as an installment of a loan.
-For loan classification and maintenance of specific and general provision Bank follows BRPD circular no-14 and 19 of 2012 and 05 of 2013, and advised by Bangladesh Bank from time to time.
+Payment may be for repayment/renewal/rescheduling or as an installment of a loan.
+For loan classification and maintenance of specific and general provision Bank follows BRPD circular no-14 and 19 of 2012, 05 of 2013, and 16 of 2014 and advices by Bangladesh Bank from time to time.